juanjo565/ai-hedge-fund/README.md

 # AI Hedge Fund

-The goal of this project is to explore the use of AI to make trading decisions.
+The goal of this project is to do live trading using AI to make decisions.

 This system employs several agents working together: